VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 ```

 ## Take away
-* LSTM capable of holding information for long term, hence we can say it has memory
+* LSTM is capable of holding information for long term, hence we can say it has memory
 * LSTM networks are capable of modelling temporal aspects of data and hence have been used widely for text, videos, and time-series

 ## References